A how-to for investor updates

 I’ve seen some great posts on what to put in investor updates (good one from Jason Calacanis here), but these have only covered the investor view of things.
 To balance this out here are some best practices I’ve put together over the years.

 For those just getting up to speed on dealing with investors, hopefully this saves you some time on figuring out what to do.
+You can also download our free investor reporting template to keep the process quick, simple, and secure.
 For those of you who have already figured out your system, hopefully you pick up a trick or two.

 There are three goals for investor updates: